 In most cases, dental insurance will at least cover part of the cost of braces treatment.
-Expect to need to pay for at least some of your treatment on your own.
+Expect to pay for at least some of your treatment on your own.

 You are allowed to use both your insurance benefits and your HSA funds to cover the cost of braces.
 Take time to talk to the billing department at your dentist’s or orthodontist’s office to find out ways you can maximize your benefits.

 Correcting your tooth alignment can improve your confidence and overall health.
 But this doesn’t mean you can afford to pay for treatment all on your own.
 If you have an HSA, you can lower the financial burden of treatment.
 Combining this with insurance coverage, financing, and payment plans, you should be able to make braces work for you.
 To learn more, speak with your HSA manager and your medical provider.

 Frequently Asked Questions